Effective and last updated: February 17, 2023

 We may update this Policy to reflect changes in our privacy practices.
 When we do so, we will update the Effective Date of the Policy, above, and take reasonable steps to communicate such updates and changes to you.
 We also encourage you to periodically review this Policy for the latest information on our privacy practices.

-Additional Information for California Residents and Your California Privacy Rights
+Additional Information for California Residents, Your California Privacy Rights, and Notice at Collection

 A. California Personal Information We Collect